|Rewards Rating:||4.4 / 5|

 The card is currently offering a fairly large limited-time sign-up bonus offer of 40,000 miles and the ability to buy one ticket and get another for just the taxes and fees ($0 fare plus taxes and fees from $22).
 To qualify, you’ll need to spend $3,000 with the card in your first 90 days.

 Considering the value of an Alaska airlines ticket (which can range, for example, higher than $500 if you choose a route to Hawaii), this places Alaska’s incentives for new cardholders on par with some of the largest sign-up offers.
 That’s not even factoring in the 40,000 bonus points, which can can be worth up to $720 based on the latest valuations from The Points Guy (1.8 cents per point).

 The Alaska Airlines Visa Signature credit card pays you 3 miles back per dollar spent on eligible Alaska Airlines tickets, vacation packages and cargo purchases.
 That’s 50 percent higher than the average airline earning scheme rate.
 Most co-branded airline cards offer 2 miles per dollar for airline purchases.
 The card also gives you 1 mile for all other purchases.

 Discounted companion fare

-Just like many other airlines, Alaska offers a yearly discounted companion fare with a paid ticket each year on your account anniversary.
+Just like many other airlines, Alaska offers a yearly benefit of a discounted companion fare with a paid ticket each year on your account anniversary.
 The fare is valid for any Alaska flight booked on alaskaair.com, there are no fuel surcharges and all fare brackets qualify.

 If you buy a ticket, you get a discounted fare for a companion starting at $121.
 And the redemption is painless – you simply apply the discount code at the time you purchase the primary ticket.